ergoplatform/ergodocs/docs/node/modifiers-processing.md

 # Ergo Modifiers Processing

-Ergo's modifiers processing algorithm functions across all security modes.
-In contrast to many blockchain systems, Ergo features several types of modifiers which can be categorized into two distinct categories: In-memory and Persistent.
+Ergo's modifiers processing algorithm is a universal mechanism that operates consistently across all security modes.
+Unlike many blockchain systems, Ergo introduces several types of modifiers, which can be broadly classified into two categories: In-memory and Persistent.

 ## In-memory Modifiers

+In-memory modifiers are temporary and do not persist across sessions.
+They include:

-1. **Transaction**: This is an in-memory modifier.
+1. **Transaction**: A single transaction represents an in-memory modifier.
-2. **TransactionIdsForHeader**: These are the ids of transactions associated with a particular block.
+2. **TransactionIdsForHeader**: These are identifiers associated with transactions for a specific block.
-3. **UTXOSnapshotManifest**: These are the ids of UTXO chunks.
+3. **UTXOSnapshotManifest**: These are identifiers for chunks of the Unspent Transaction Output (UTXO) set.

 ## Persistent Modifiers

+Persistent modifiers are data elements that are stored and persist across sessions.
+They play a crucial role in maintaining the continuity and integrity of the Ergo network.
+The following are the types of persistent modifiers:

 1. **BlockTransactions**: These are sequences of transactions, each corresponding to a single block.
+They provide a detailed record of all transactions within a block.

-2. **ADProofs**: These are proofs verifying transaction correctness relative to the corresponding UTXO.
+2. **ADProofs**: These are proofs that validate the correctness of transactions relative to the corresponding Unspent Transaction Output (UTXO).
+They ensure that all transactions are valid and consistent with the UTXO.

-3. **Header**: Contains data needed to verify PoW, provides a link to the previous block, and carries the state root hash and root hash to its payload (BlockTransactions, ADProofs, Interlinks, etc).
+3. **Header**: This contains essential data needed to verify Proof of Work (PoW), provides a link to the previous block, and carries the state root hash and root hash to its payload (BlockTransactions, ADProofs, Interlinks, etc).
+It serves as the backbone of the blockchain, linking all blocks together.

-4. **UTXOSnapshotChunk**: Represents a portion of UTXO.
+4. **UTXOSnapshotChunk**: This represents a portion of the UTXO set.
+It allows the UTXO set to be managed in manageable chunks, improving efficiency.

-5. **PoPoWProof**
+5. **PoPoWProof**: This is a proof of Proof of Work (PoPoW) that provides evidence of the computational work done to add a new block to the blockchain.

-Ergo employs certain parameters that define a specific security regime:
+In addition to these modifiers, Ergo employs certain parameters that define a specific security regime.

+These parameters include:

 1. **ADState**: A boolean value.
-If true, only the state roothash is kept.
+If true, only the state root hash is kept.
+This parameter helps in reducing the storage requirements by only keeping the state root hash.

 2. **VerifyTransactions**: A boolean value.
 If true, block transactions are downloaded and verified.
+This parameter ensures the integrity of the transactions within the blocks.
 If disabled, `BlocksToKeep` must equal 0.

 3. **PoPoWBootstrap**: A boolean value.
 If true, only the PoPoW proof is downloaded.
+This parameter allows for a lighter bootstrap process by only downloading the PoPoW proof.

 4. **BlocksToKeep**: An integer value specifying the number of the most recent blocks to retain with their transactions.
 For all other blocks, only the header is kept.
 If the value is negative, all blocks from genesis are retained.
+This parameter helps in managing the storage requirements by specifying the number of blocks to keep.

 5. **MinimalSuffix**: An integer value representing the minimal suffix size for the PoPoW proof.
 This could be a pre-defined constant.
+This parameter helps in managing the size of the PoPoW proof.

 The system enforces the following condition: